nickovchinnikov/datasatanism/docs/posts/numerical_differentiation.md

 ---
-title: Mastering Derivatives and Numerical Differentiation From Math to Code
+title: Mastering Derivatives From Math to Code
 description: Dive into the world of derivatives, from understanding the mathematical fundamentals to implementing Python code.
 authors:
   - nick